 PATIENT PARTICIPATION GROUP

 The PPG for Oaklands Health Centre was established in January 2017.
-We held our last meeting on 27 November 2017.
-Please go to tab 8 PPG at the bottom of this page to see the minutes of the last couple of meetings.
+We held our last meeting on Monday 14th May.

-Please note our next meeting will be held on Monday 29 January 2017 at 7.00pm
+Please note our next meeting will be held on Monday 25th June.

 We are looking forward to working closely with the PPG to share ideas and help with communication.